 -ContentType "application/json" `

--Body '{"entity":{"metadata":{"name":"i-424242"}},"check":{"metadata":{"name":"my-app"},"interval":30,"status":2,"output":"ERROR: failed to connect to database.","handlers":["rocketchat"]}}' `
+-Body '{"entity":{"metadata":{"name":"i-424242"}},"check":{"metadata":{"name":"my-app"},"interval":30,"status":2,"output":"ERROR: failed to connect to database.","handlers":["mattermost"]}}' `

 -Uri "${Env:SENSU_API_URL}/api/core/v2/namespaces/${Env:SENSU_NAMESPACE}/events"

-Try running these commands multiple times in different combinations and observing the behavior.
-The first occurrence of a "status": 0
+Try running these commands multiple times in different combinations and observing the behavior in your local Mattermost instance.

 event following an active incident is treated as a “resolution” event, and will be processed; but subsequent occurrences of the "status": 0

-event will be filtered.
 Every occurrence of the "status": 1

-event will be processed, but we wouldn’t typically want that to happen (because “alert fatigue”), so let’s move on to the next exercise to learn how to modify that behavior.
+event will be processed, but we wouldn’t typically want that to happen (because “alert fatigue”).

 filter and observed it working as described above, then you’re ready to move on to the next exercise.